 There are few things in life better than sitting around a fire with some friends with a nice beverage chatting the night away.
-Once you have built or bought a fire pit, the next question that comes to most minds is, “what wood should I burn in the pit?”
+Once you have built or bought a fire pit, the next question that comes to most minds is, “what are the best woods to burn in a fire pit?”
 After all, before you are able to enjoy the warmth and ambiance, you should know what fuel to feed a fire.

 You can, of course, burn whatever wood you have on hand or is readily available, or you can find out what is the best wood to burn in a fire pit.
 In this article, we will cover that as well as answer a few questions that are commonly asked and go into wood you should avoid.

 Before you begin to throw those logs onto the fire, you should have a working knowledge of how the heat is measured.
 This will allow you to not only choose the right wood but the right wood for the season too.

 The metric that is most often used for this purpose is the BTU.
 This is the measure of the heat it would take to heat one pound of water one degree.
 The higher the number, the hotter the wood will burn.
 When dealing with firewood, you will see this metric written in BTU per cord of wood.